-What to Do If Falsely Accused of Healthcare Fraud in NYC
+What to Do If Falsely Accused of Health Care Fraud in NYC

 Past New York City Medicaid Fraud Cases

-If you think you are the first to be falsely accused of medicaid fraud—don’t.
-A doctor’s receptionist was caught forging prescriptions, which led to an investigation of the doctor, as well.
-There are even cases where non-practitioners pretend to be medical professionals—such as a man, who pleaded guilty to posing as a dentist in a Queens practice.
+If you think you are the first to be falsely accused of Medicaid fraud, you aren’t.
+One example involved a doctor’s receptionist who was caught forging prescriptions, which led to an investigation of the doctor as well.
+There are even cases where non-practitioners pretend to be medical professionals—such as a man who pleaded guilty to posing as a dentist in a Queens practice.

-Why a Healthcare Fraud Lawyer is Imperative
+Why Hiring a Health Care Fraud Lawyer is Imperative

 Medicaid Fraud Punishments